The pieces

 What the platform does

-The platform is a lookup-only registry:GET /v1/catalog/{domain}— returns all endpoints and actions for a domain.
-This is the main agent-facing endpoint.
-Requires an intent describing why you need it.GET /v1/schemas— browse and search the full registry.POST /v1/schemas— push a new schema.
-Validated against the intent taxonomy and published immediately.
+The platform exposes both lookup and hosted execution:GET /v1/catalog/{domain}returns all endpoints and actions for a domain.
+This is the main runtime lookup endpoint.
+It requires an intent describing why you need it.GET /v1/schemasbrowses and searches the full registry.POST /v1/fetchexecutes a registered endpoint through Hermai.
+It requires an API key.POST /v1/schemaspushes a new schema.
+The registry validates it against the intent taxonomy and publishes it immediately.

 Why this split?

 Discovery is expensive (browser + LLM + time).
 Lookup is cheap (database read).
-By separating them:- Contributors pay the discovery cost once, locally, on their own machine
+By separating them:- Contributors do discovery once, locally, on their own machine

-- No vendor lock-in — the CLI is open source (AGPL-3.0) and works offline
+- No vendor lock-in because the CLI is open source (AGPL-3.0) and works offline